About the Author

 On June 5th, 2003, he was named as a member of the Governors Advisory Board to Patton State Hospital, California.
 He has worked overseeing all psychological services for the San Diego District of the California Department of Rehabilitation.
 He has developed residential treatment programs in substance abuse and alcoholism, as well as human assistance programs for the civilian and military community.
 Recently he wrote a chapter in a book for attorneys called” Attorneys Guide to Defending Veterans in Criminal Court”.
 He is a member of the National Center for Youth Law Medical and Scientific Advisory Board.
 Dr. Billings had been senior faculty at the William Glasser, MD Institute for over thirty years and has thought classes at the University of San Francisco, University of California Davis, United States International University, etc., as well as workshops on counseling and management throughout the United States.
 He speaks on Health and Nutrition with the focus on “The Psychology Of Eating, How We Choose To Eat – Alternative Thinking/Healthy Cooking”.
 As prior owner and operator of a restaurant for 4 years, he practiced his teachings.

 He was the founder and president of a manufacturing company called TBH Productions that produced OmniSonic professional audio loudspeakers.
 His work with sound and vast experience in the medical field has resulted in him writing an article in the Navy Medicine Journal titled, “The Sound You Feel Can Be Dangerous To Your Health “(Jan-Feb 2002, p.22-26), which deals with vibroacoustic disease.
+He also was published in The Hearing Journal (August 2019-Volume 72 – Number 8), “ Vibroacoustic Disease: More Than a Hearing Problem”.
 He was awarded an Honorary Chaplain Certificate from the Georgia State Defense Force.
 He has also volunteered for charities at times as a performing arts / special events director, producer and writer for over thirty years.
 He has directed The All American Festival, which raised funds for Veterans Scholarships.
 From April 2010 until November 17, 2012, he personally owned a very popular restaurant/bar in La Costa California, drawing a large number of retired and active duty veterans, who often spoke to Dr Billings about their own personal issues with combat stress problems.
 An article in the military section of the North Coast Times (9-17-10) described his work with veterans and their visits to his restaurant.
-In 2015, he was asked to be a Commissioner for the CCHR International organization.
-His book titled “ Invisible Scars – Treating Combat Stress, PTSD Without Medication “ covers over 40 years of his work with Combat Stress’ residual effects on our veterans and their families.
+In the 2018 Winter issue of The Marine Corps League’s Semper Fi Magazine was interviewed on Combat Stress Issues.
+He was asked to be a Commissioner for the CCHR International organization.
+His book titled “ Invisible Scars – Treating Combat Stress, PTSD Without Medication “ (Number One Best Seller on Amazon), covers over 40 years of his work with Combat Stress’ residual effects on our veterans and their families, with the Marine Corps League distributing over 1000 copies to its members for use in peer groups.